vuejs/docs/src/api/options-state.md

   - **`required`**: Defines if the prop is required.
 In a non-production environment, a console warning will be thrown if this value is truthy and the prop is not passed.

-  - **`validator`**: Custom validator function that takes the prop value and props objects as arguments.
+  - **`validator`**: Custom validator function that takes the prop value and props object as arguments.
 In development mode, a console warning will be thrown if this function returns a falsy value (i.e. the validation fails).

 - **Example**